Should I Become a Wellness Coach?

 |Degree Level||None required, bachelor's degree often preferred|

-|Degree Field||Counseling, psychology, health promotion or related field|
+|Degree Field||Counseling, psychology, health science, or related field|

-|Certification||Wellcoaches certification may be preferred|
+|Certification||Wellcoaches certification often preferred|

 |Experience||None required with degree|

-|Key Skills||Verbal and written communication skills|
+|Key Skills||Health and wellness, customer service, and verbal and written communication skills|

 Step 1 - Earn a Degree

 Wellness coaching is a relatively new field, and it is hard to find undergraduate programs in this specific area.
 However, some schools offer a minor in wellness coaching.
 With this minor, you'll take courses in psychology and nutrition and fitness while also having the opportunity to complete an internship.
 You can learn applicable techniques earning an undergraduate degree in social work, health science, or behavioral science.
 With a degree in counseling, you will learn the communication skills necessary to help clients identify their values, goals, obstacles, and challenges.

 Choose applicable electives.
 You may have to choose electives that help you obtain skills necessary for a wellness coaching position.
 For example, individuals pursuing a degree in behavioral science may choose electives related to health and fitness, such as nutrition and exercise science.

 You can find some entry-level positions that do not require a bachelor's degree.
 You can gain experience working one-on-one or in small groups and begin to build a reputation and client base.
 In an entry-level position, you can develop communication skills necessary to engage and inspire clients.
 Some organizations may also provide training for wellness coaches.

 Employers may prefer that wellness coaches are certified by the Wellcoaches, a training program that is endorsed by the American College of Sports Medicine.
 You will undergo an 18-week training program to earn certification.
 Additional criteria for certification includes an oral assessment, written exam, proof of clients, and submission of goals.
 You'll be required to renew your certification every three years.